MarioRicalde/SCSS.tmbundle/README.markdown

     rm kuroir-SCSS.tmbundle-*.tar.gz
     mv kuroir-SCSS.tmbundle* "SCSS.tmbundle"
     osascript -e 'tell app "TextMate" to reload bundles'

+#### Known Issues:
+Some highlights are messed up.
+Also the language needs to be refactored.
+Help with this would be deeply appreciated.
+For now we're going to be on a "hackish" branch.
+Till I have time to the refactoring.

 #### Credits:

 This bundle has the Zen Coding Bundled within because of the scope.
 You can view the repository here: http://code.google.com/p/zen-coding/